bugrayurdagul/CatchyLabsBugraYurdagul/README.md

 ---
 **Attention:** Before reading this document, first go at the end of this document and read the `IMPORTANT NOTE`.

 This project is a test automation framework for the CatchyLabs Calculator App using Cucumber and Java.
+It's running on `chromeHeadless` browser.
+You can change it with following instructions on Installation under Create Test Environment's 3rd step.

 ---
 ## Features